A young person smiling at the camera while two people pose for selfies on either side of them

 What are the behavioural criteria?

-When registering, all participants have agreed the below behaviour criteria for both themselves and their guest in order to provide a safe environment for everyone during the event.
+When registering, all participants have agreed the below behaviour criteria in order to provide a safe environment for everyone during the event.

 Requirements when attending the Ultimate Backstage Experience:

-• You should comply with reasonable requests for safety and event management from Teenage Cancer Trust staff.
+• We ask that you comply with all reasonable requests for safety and event management from Teenage Cancer Trust staff.

 • You should show respect for each other and to all staff.